 PT’s Pick for Best Low Interest Credit Card

-Citi Simplicity® Card – The Citi Simplicity® Card is ideal for consumers with a credit card balance elsewhere as a 0% intro APR for 21 months on balance transfers* is provided with this offer.
+Citi Simplicity® Card – The Citi Simplicity® Card, from our partner Citi, is ideal for consumers with a credit card balance elsewhere as a 0% intro APR for 21 months on balance transfers* is provided with this offer.
 The balance transfer fee is a low 3% ($5 minimum) meaning the money you can save on interest is enormous.
 Also included is a 0% intro APR on purchases for 21 months and after that, the purchase APR is 12.99% – 21.99%* variable, based on credit history.
 The Citi Simplicity® Card lacks two things, one good and one bad.
 First, there is no rewards program included (although discounts on certain online purchases are available) but second, you won’t find an annual fee, late fees or over limit fees.

 Simmons First VISA Platinum Credit Card – You may never have head of Simmons First before but the Simmons First Visa Platinum actually carries the lowest purchase APR on our list and it’s not even close.
 All cardholders will receive a 7.25% APR and that includes to teaser or intro rates.
 The Simmons First Visa Platinum doesn’t sport a bonus offer or rewards program but with such a low APR, it doesn’t have to.
 Last but not least this card carries no annual fee, so it’s free to apply and be approved.

 “Disclaimer: This content is not provided or commissioned by the issuer.
 Opinions expressed here are author’s alone, not those of the issuer, and have not been reviewed, approved or otherwise endorsed by the issuer.
 This site may be compensated through the issuer’s Affiliate Program.”